 The treatment process can take one hour or less each day and most of the time is often spent positioning and imaging the patient.
+The first treatment usually takes the longest; subsequent treatments take between 15 and 30 minutes.
 The actual treatment may last only several minutes.
 The duration of a patient's treatment depends on the method of treatment delivery, such as IMRT, and the dose given.
 The length of each treatment will usually be the same from day to day.

 Patients usually receive radiation treatments once a day, five days a week for a total of two to nine weeks.
 The patient's diagnosis determines the total duration of treatment.
 Occasionally, treatments are given twice a day.

 What will I feel during this procedure?